CLI and Resources

 Where This Fits

-Use the CLI and packaged resources when you want reproducible examples, shareable learning assets, or a fast onboarding path.
-Use the Python API pages when you need integration into scripts, notebooks, or larger applications.
+Use packaged resources when you want reproducible examples, shareable learning assets, or a fast onboarding path.
+Use Package-Root API for the application contract; use the other API pages only when contributor-level detail is acceptable.